fpereiro/gotoB/readme.md

 - Creating a B.view that is not placed in the DOM (dangling)
 - Modifying the DOM of a B.view without using opaque

+prod mode performance: speed up drawing. diff and dom applying is the same.

 ### Advanced topics

 TODO